Svetoslav99/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [ ] To calculate a new single value from a result set and return it to the query parser.
 - [x] To break down complex queries and allow reuse within a query.

-Explanation: CTEs do not create temporary tables, they only work within a signle query.
+Explanation: CTEs do not create temporary tables, they only work within a single query.
 Reference: [13.2.15 WITH (Common Table Expressions)](https://dev.mysql.com/doc/refman/8.0/en/with.html).

 #### Q86.
 Which option modifier tells a program not to exit with an error if it does not recognize the option, but instead to issue a warning?